dickrsunny/data-structure-and-algorithm/README.md

 # data-structure-and-algorithm
-data structure and algorithm written by python2
+data structure and algorithm written by python